-- Capital expenditures for major sewer related projects: $42.1 million.
+- Capital expenditures for major sewer related projects: $44.2 million.
 In order to address basement flooding and environmental issues, this component of the sewer surcharge has increased from approximately $5 million in the early 2000s.
-An additional investment of $6M was made in 2020.
+An additional investment of $1 million was made in 2021.

 Debt repayment costs for the upgraded and expanded $110 million sewage treatment plant: $2.6 million

 Billing, collections, refunds and program administration: $7.7 million

 The City currently maintains approximately 1,760 kilometres of varying types of sewers in our system with replacement costs estimated at $1.2 billion.
 Furthermore, there are two water treatment plants, 44 pump stations, a new storm retention treatment basin (RTB) and other associated equipment that add hundreds of millions of dollars to the cost, likely bringing the total investment to the range of $2 billion.
 The corporation has a significant investment in assets associated with wastewater collection and treatment that needs to be maintained.